CCICB/CRUX/README.md

 ## Usage

-Run a single line of code to open the app and start exploring Cancer Data (Your)
+Run a single line of code to open the app and start exploring Cancer Data
 ```
 shinymaftools::run_app()
 ```